bronwynbjorkman/bronwynbjorkman.github.io/_posts/2020-06-10-on-virtual-events-and-community.markdown

 These were very different events, but a lot of the considerations involved in moving them online were the same.
 Both went very smoothly, with no catastrophic technical failures, and I had a great deal of fun at both of them.

 I wanted to write up some of my experiences with both partly as a resource for people who are considering their options for making certain kinds of events virtual, but also as a commentary on why one would bother to do so.
-And this is particularly timely, because if you applied to NELS 51 you might have seen this morning that NELS will be virtual this year—I am on the organizing committee in an advisory capacity, which is now specifically advising about the practicalities of going virtual.
+And this is particularly timely, because if you applied to <a href="https://sites.grenadine.uqam.ca/sites/linguistique/en/nels51">NELS 51</a> you might have seen this morning that NELS will be virtual this year—I am on the organizing committee in an advisory capacity, which is now specifically advising about the practicalities of going virtual.

 ### Why go online?